Good Day! (TV program): Eileen Prose

 During the Willis/Comer tenure, the producers brought in Eileen Prose as a substitute host.
 Prose, a former 1966 Miss America contestant, was a multi-talented television personality who brought her skills as a host, interviewer and singer to Good Day!.
 Her capacities helped so much that by August 1979, after Comer's departure, Prose was named permanent co-host.

 Early 1980s

-In 1980, after two years in New York, Langhart returned to the program as a third co-host, alongside Willis and Prose.
+In 1980, after two years in New York, Janet Langhart returned to the program as a third co-host, alongside Willis and Prose.
 Coinciding with Langhart's return, the program adopted the modified title of The Good Day Show, which lasted during the 1980–81 season.
+This season also saw the arrival of Brian Christie as a correspondent and substitute host.
 Langhart left the show again at the close of that season when she was hired to be a field correspondent on the 1981 syndicated weekday revival of You Asked for It.
+Christie also departed during 1981.
 Willis and Prose then continued together as Good Day! hosts for the next two years, although they were joined for several months in 1982 by another third co-host, Jim Caldwell.
-Willis retired from the show in September 1983, and was succeeded by Tim White, who remained with the program for just over one year.
+Willis retired from the show in September 1983, an event that coincided with the show's 10th anniversary; he was succeeded by Tim White, who remained with the program for just over one year.